lahemi/gochunks/README.txt

 wavsy

-    Wavsy itself is a meager little wav creation librar-ish.
+    - Wavsy itself is a meager little wav creation librar-ish.

-    Wavexample is a small example using the lib.
+    - Wavexample is a small example using wavsy.

+    - Frequencisize is gives you frequencies of musical notes.

+    - Firstnotes uses both wavsy and frequencisize, in a little example.

 These work at least with Go1.1-1.3.